“Five foot two and a half.”

 My first pair of “heels” were actually a pair of three-inch white summer sandals with a wedge.
 My mom had bought them for herself, but gave them to me after seeing how happy I was to suddenly be taller.

 I wore those damn shoes everywhere.
 I learned how to walk very quickly in them to the point that I could keep up with my friends’ normal strides.
-I ran across the street in them.
-I wore them to school, to the store, to the mall — everywhere.
+I ran through the streets in them.
+I wore them to school, to the store, to the mall.
 When it came time to pick out new shoes, I went for ones with heels.
 I even bought wedge flip-flops for the beach, a pair of white BCBG platforms adorned with plastic flowers.

 As my heel collection grew, so did my reputation for being a “fashionista,” which always made me laugh because, to me, nothing seemed further from the truth.
 I wore heels because I wanted to be as tall as my male friends, not because I wanted to be stylish.
 I picked the shoes that could go with any outfit and then wore them until they fell apart.
 The only reason I had so many pairs was because heels weren’t made for serious walking and gallivanting around — to my disappointment, most of them fell apart after a month or two of nonstop wear.

-It wasn’t until I pursued Sweetly Subversive that I started thinking of my shoes as fashion statements.
+It wasn’t until I started ironically wearing dresses that I started thinking of my shoes as fashion statements.
 To be honest, I’m still not a big shoe fan now; if you look at any full-body picture of me, you’ll see that I own maybe five pairs of heels that I rotate out for photoshoots, and that they’re hella scuffed — I mean well-loved, my bad — because I still don’t give enough fucks.
 Oh well.

 The summer before ninth and tenth grade, my legs started getting super sore at random intervals.
 I thought it was because of the excessive heel-wearing, so I toned it down a notch, but the pain continued to the point where I was lying on the couch in pain for hours.